 Tense and in your head?
 Insecure about your choices?
-Not booking like you know you could?
+Not looking like you know you could?

 There’s an exciting, yet surprisingly simple solution that really works.